marpisco/cpp-exercises/README.md

 ## Table of Contents
 All of the exercises are within different folders, and what you're (or what I were) supposed to achieve is all in the **README.md** file present within that folder.

+## How should I begin?
+If you want to become a beginner and are a student, CLion or Dev-C++ will definelitely help you get started.

+Because (as a class) we didn't want to install software (since Dev-C++ broke), we used OnlineGDB.com to get started. <i>Don't forget to select C++ as your language!</i>

 ## License
 TBA